iPhone photography is getting more and more popular in 2023, especially after the most recent updated product releases.

 iPhone photography offers an easy way to make sure you’ve grabbed the precious moment: it’s called burst mode.

-In order to turn it on, you simply need to hold your finger on the shutter button once you have the camera app up and running, and multiple shots will be fired off automatically.
+Here’s one of the cool photo tricks for iPhone; simply hold your finger on the shutter button once you have the camera app up and running, and multiple shots will be fired off automatically.

 The camera has the capability of taking around 10 photos per second until you remove your finger from the button!